vbhat1976/terraform-workshop/exercises/0.1/README.md

 ## Launch your Environment

-1. Log into the Console
+1. Log into the Console using the password provided (feel free to change it something else secure if you like)
 1. At the main screen, under "AWS services", click in the search bar and type "Cloud9".
 Click on the result below to go to the Cloud9 service portal.
 1. Click on "Create Environment"
-1. Give your environment a name and, optionally, a description.
+1. Give your environment a unique name (your student alias would work well) and, optionally, a description.
 Click Next
 1. Accept all the default values on this screen and click "Next".
 1. Review your settings and click "Create"
 1. Wait for your environment to start.
 In this step, AWS is provisioning an EC2 instance that